hacs/documentation/documentation/publish/include.md

 - Issues are enabled
 - It has topics defined

-### Check Wheels

-_Only applies to integrations, and only if they have requirements defined in the manifest.json file._

-This checks that the repository are added to https://github.com/home-assistant/wheels-custom-integrations if it has python requirements defined in the manifest.json file.

 ### Lint [jq]

 This make sure that the files still are valid JSON.